zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 4.8.10 =
+* restore compatibility with PHP 5.2.x
+* finding unlisted thumbnails - don't bother if dialog dismissed.
+* force JS initialization after 10 sec. if external error on the document.load thread prevented it.
+* onboarding - small text changes
+* images added from the front-end sometimes have get_attached_file() null when hook called, delay the check and processing in this case, instead of marking as Optimization N/A.
+* compatibility with s3-offload pro plugin
+* fix to time estimate at bulk, which sometimes was displaying x hours and 60 minutes left.
+* confirm popup when deleting backups.

 = 4.8.9 =
 * On some multisites installed in a subdirectory, the get_home_path() doesn't return the subdirectory, fallback to ABSPATH
 * Sometimes images are not PNG even if they have .png extension.
 Don't try to convert them if imagecreatefrompng returns false.